 8. Use the media to educate the public about your services.
 Savvy professionals use interviews, press releases about their certification and recertification, and YouTube videos to inexpensively reach their audience.

 9. Invest in community outreach.
 Provide educational presentations to local organizations, patient support groups, and referral sources.
 Invite media coverage.
 Where appropriate, display the BCIA logo and your designation on a PowerPoint slide, and explain what they mean.
-Build a daily schedule daily schedule of whom you will call and which leads you will follow up.
+Build a daily schedule of whom you will call and which leads you will follow up.
 Networking depends on personal interaction and your contact list.